yulrizka/yulrizka.github.com/source/en/_posts/2015-03-22-osx-push-to-talk-app.markdown

 </div>
 <br/>

-As part of scrum team, every day i need to give update to my team via Google Hangout.
+As a part of scrum teams, every day I need to give updates to my team via Google Hangout.
 We have a team here in the Netherlands and also in Indonesia.
 Some times I am in the same room as a colleague of mine.
 This sometimes quite annoying because I can hear my self (with a delay) from this mic.
 This somehow messed up my brain.
 Google Hangout already has a 'auto adjust mic volume' that is really great which cancel the noise.
 But we still have a problem and end-up muting each other when we want to talk.

-There are currently app that does this already on Apple store, and pretty cheap too.
+There are currently an App that does this already on Apple store, and pretty cheap too.
-Example [this](https://itunes.apple.com/us/app/push-to-talk/id547067197), but reading from the comment I believe it doesn't suits me very well because you have to assign F-Key, or combination with Command, Shift etc.
-But it's a great software also, i has functionality to assign custom key and star-up.

-So i decided to create my own, because I've never create program for OSX before.
-And I wanted to find out how hard it is.
-Actually It's pretty easy.
-Although I kinda have this hate-love relationship with XCode.
-But It's quite easy to build app like this.
+Nevertheless I could not find the one that is suitable for my needs.
+And I would like to develop an OSX app since I never done it before.
+Even though i have a hate-love relationship with XCode, I have to give credits to XCode.
+It's quite easy to create an app like this.

 <div class="" align="center">
   <img src="/images/post/ptt/ptt-off.png" alt="PushToTalk Off state">